Rick Chiarelli

 Richard "Rick" Chiarelli (born c.
 1964) is a politician in Ontario, Canada.
-He was an Ottawa City Councillor, and the second cousin of former Ottawa mayor and 2022 mayoral candidate Bob Chiarelli.
+He was an Ottawa City Councillor, and is the second cousin of former Ottawa mayor and 2022 mayoral candidate Bob Chiarelli.
 He represented the College Ward covering part of Nepean and Ottawa's west end.
 On council, Chiarelli was known for being an "independent voice, often voicing dissent on issues his fellow councillors support" and now for "offensive and disreputable behaviour" and "incomprehensible incidents of harassment" against staff.
 He was for a time the longest serving municipal politician on Ottawa's city council.

 Early years

 Chiarelli grew up in the Qualicum-Graham Park neighbourhood of Nepean, and has lived in Nepean his whole life.
 His father owned a real estate agency and a restaurant and co-started Ottawa/Algonquin Travel with Lowell Green, while his mother was a homemaker.

 At age 16, while attending St. Pius X High School in Ottawa, Chiarelli formed the Ontario Students Alliance for Fair Funding (OSAFF) to fight for the equality that was promised in the Canadian Constitution.
 At this time, Ontario’s separate schools were funded only to grade 10.
 Beyond this, a high school student was required to pay substantial tuition fees.

 Chiarelli began to speak at hundreds of schools and the OSAFF quickly grew to over 70,000 members across Ontario.

 OSAFF launched a legal challenge against the Government of Ontario’s treatment of separate schools and convinced Ian Scott, a prominent Canadian lawyer, to represent them in court.
 The action was timed to coincide with the visit to the Premier by Pope John Paul II.
 The court imposed deadlines on the Province to file its full defence to the action.
 As a result, Premier Bill Davis announced a change in the Province’s century old policy and granted full funding to separate schools.
 The case was unanimously won by OSAFF 9-0 at the Supreme Court of Canada.

 During OSAFF’s legal challenge, at the age of 19, Chiarelli ran for school trustee of the Carleton Separate School Board and won in the 1982 elections.
 This resulted in Chiarelli becoming the youngest ever elected official in the province.

 Chiarelli has a law degree from the University of Ottawa, but is not a member of the Law Society of Ontario.
 He also has a Communications and Economics Degree.